Bee Electronic Machines Ltd Directors Report.

 Accordingly, the Operating Agency submitted its report to the Honble BIFR vide their letter No. CMW/OAD/180/JPV/2013 of date March 27th, 2013 who directed the Operating Agency thereafter to retain this amount of Rs.
 270 lacs in a No Lien deposit account (Short term for 91 days) to be automatically renewed till further instructions and the same to be a part of Draft Rehabilitation Scheme.

 As per the directions of Honble BIFR, the promoters were required to bring in 25% of the Rehabilitation costs proposed in the Draft Rehabilitation Scheme.
-Accordingly, the Promoters advanced to the Company Rs.85 lacs till date of reporting for the said purpose.
+Accordingly, the Promoters advanced to the Company Rs.88 lacs till date of reporting for the said purpose.
 The Honble BIFR had ordered that the Draft Rehabilitation Scheme should be formulated, circulated and submitted to the Board for approval.
 In the meanwhile, since Honble BIFR has abated, the matter will now need directions from the appropriate authority.
 The monies received were utilized in settling the secured creditors of the Company.
-The Company has now received a representation from the Promoters seeking payment of interest (equivalent to that of a savings bank account) on the amount advanced to the Company from the current financial year onwards.
-Accordingly, the Board has made provision of interest payable to the promoters on the said amount.
+The Company had received a representation from the Promoters seeking payment of interest (equivalent to that of a savings bank account) on the amount advanced to the Company from financial year 2017-18 onwards.
+Accordingly, the Board has made payment of interest payable to the promoter on the said amount in the current year 2018-19 as well as the previous year 2017-18.
 M/s.
 Sai Ram Investments have also been actively pursuing the Company for repayment of the bridge finance taken.
 The Company has requested the Operating Agency to release the amount kept in No Lien Account on behalf of the Company.
 However, in absence of further instructions from appropriate authority, the Operating Agency is unable to act in the matter.

 Details related to Deposits: